 Because BRAT diet foods are low in fiber, protein, and fat, the diet lacks enough nutrition to help a child's gastrointestinal tract recover.
 The American Academy of Pediatrics now recommends that kids resume eating a normal, well-balanced diet appropriate for their age within 24 hours of getting sick.
 That diet should include a mix of fruits, vegetables, meat, yogurt, and complex carbohydrates.

-Both children and adults need to drink plenty of fluids while they're sick to prevent dehydration.
+Both children and adults who are ill need to drink plenty of fluids to prevent dehydration.
 Water is good, but adding broth, a sports drink, or a rehydration solution can help replace lost electrolytes.

 Call your health care provider if you or your child experiences: